zlangbert/ha-daikinone/README.md

 * All HVAC modes supported by the Daikin One+ system, including Emergency Heat
 * Intelligent handling of thermostat updates for ultra-fast response times
 * Sensors for status, temperatures, airflow, demand, etc. for all connected equipment
+* Outdoor and indoor air quality sensors (if reported by your system)

 <img src="docs/dashboard.png" width="350" alt="dashboard example">